ag2929822-rgb/python-data-science-practice/README.md

 Welcome to my **Python Data Science Practice Repository**.

 This repository contains my practice work, mini-projects, and exercises while learning **Python for Data Science**.
-The goal is to build strong programming skills and gradually move toward **Data Analysis and Machine Learning**.
+The goal is to build strong programming skills and develop a solid foundation in Python.

 ---

 ## 📌 About This Repository

-This repository documents my learning journey in **Python and Data Science**.
+This repository documents my learning journey in **Python programming for Data Science**.
-It contains various **Python mini-projects and practice programs** that help improve problem-solving skills and programming fundamentals.
+It contains various **Python mini-projects, practice programs, and notes** that help improve problem-solving skills and programming fundamentals.

 ---